p4lang/p4factory/apps/int/README.md

 Each mininet host has 3 major interfaces:

 1. eth0 : Connected to one of the ToR switches
-2. veth0 : A VTEP that connects to the VXLAN on the 10.2.1.0/24 subnet.
+2. veth0 : A VTEP that connects to a VXLAN (on the 10.2.1.0/24 subnet)
-3. hn-vm-ethn: Connects to the monitor process, which runs on the underlying machine.
-The monitor process aggregates INT data from each of the mininet hosts, aggregates the data and sends the results to a web-client, which then visualizes it.
+3. hn-vm-ethn: Connects to the monitor process

 Routing configuration of the switches
 -------------------------------------